smimram/monadic-synth/README.md

   Output.play s
 ```

-We use the function `sine` to create the oscillator, then use `>>=` to pipe it
+We use the function `sine` to create the oscillator (which oscillates 440 times
+per second between -1 and 1), then use `>>=` to pipe it to the `stereo` operator
-to the `stereo` operator which converts a stream into a stereo one (a _stereo
+which converts a stream into a stereo one (a _stereo stream_ is a stream of
-stream_ is a stream of pairs of floats), and finally use `Output.play` to stream
+pairs of floats), and finally use `Output.play` to stream the result.
+Another
-the result.
-Another equivalent way to write this is
+equivalent way to write this is

 ```ocaml
 let () =